tippillow/tippillow/README.md

 ### Hi there 👋!
 My name is Artyom Nazarikov

 I'm a frontend developer.
-Currently i'm looking for a job. Нou can see my projects here.
+Currently i'm looking for a job.
+You can see my projects here.

 ### Tech Stack